 - Covering Letter - Curriculum Vitae - Reference letter(s) from the programme supervisor(s) of each institution involved in the training programme. - Documentation logs.
 For zoo health management these include Resident Clinical Zoo Medicine Log, Resident Comparative Pathology and Disease Investigation Log, Resident Continuing Education Log, Resident Presentation Log, Preventative Medicine Case Report and Animal Management Report.
-If the training programme is not yet finished then the logs must be compete up to the time of application. - Case Reports are NOT required in zoo health management. - Publications.
-At least three (3) original peer reviewed papers in zoo health management, published in a well established internationally refereed scientific journal (i.e. mentioned in the Science Citation Index or on the zoo health management reading list).
-Of two (2) of these papers the applicant must be the principal author; of the other, the applicant is not necessarily the principal author.
-The subject matter of these papers must cover at least two different classes of animals, and at least one of the principal author publications must be the result of an original research project.
-Publications must be already published or fully accepted for publication as evidenced by a letter from the editor. - Any relevant previous correspondence relating to the training programme and application.
+If the training programme is not yet finished then the logs must be complete up to the time of application. - Case Reports are NOT required in zoo health management. - Publications.
+At least three (3) original peer reviewed papers in zoo health management, published in a well established internationally refereed scientific journal mentioned in the Science Citation Index-Expanded.
+Of two (2) of these papers the applicant must be the first author; of the other, the applicant is not necessarily the first author.
+The subject matter of these papers must cover at least two different classes of animals, and at least one of the first author publications must be the result of an original research project.
+Publications must be already published or fully accepted for publication as evidenced by a letter from the editor.

-- Evidence of payment of Credentialing for Examination fee.
+- Any relevant previous correspondence relating to the training programme and application. - Evidence of payment of Credentialing for Examination fee.